 The TT is an amazing, iconic occasion, and one that perhaps every bike enthusiast should experience once.
 But non-bikers should know that the Isle of Man has plenty to recommend it at other times of year, not least its scenic and gloriously rugged landscape, green rolling hills and sandy beaches, and the fact that it not only has the oldest continuous running parliament in the world!
-It's also the only part of the UK to be awarded the status of UNESCO Biosphere in recognition of the uniqueness of its habitats and population We get the full lowdown from the leading coach holidays operator to the Isle of Man – Grand UK Holidays.
+It's also the only part of the UK to be awarded the status of UNESCO Biosphere in recognition of the uniqueness of its habitats and population.

 The island's highest point – the impressive mountain of Snaefell – is pretty special, in that you can see the whole of the UK from its peak: a spectacular view that takes in England, Scotland, Wales, Ireland, and, some say, the mythical Manx land of Manannán.
 It's easy enough to reach on foot, and takes around 45 minutes to climb, but those not up for the walk can take the Snaefell Mountain Railway, a Victorian-railway line that scales the mountain in a leisurely manner between April and October, giving you the chance to take in the stunning scenery on the way.